rmsrosa/random_notes/docs/src/markov_chains/mc_countableX_recurrence.md

 # Recurrence in the countable-space case

 Recurrence is a fundamental concept related to the existence of invariant measures.
-We explore such concept here.
+We explore such concept here, in the context of a countable state space.

 ## Setting